tiongjjyi/tp/docs/team/gongg21.md

 Given below are my contributions to the project.

-* **New Feature**: AddCourse Command
-    * What it does: allows users to add a new course to the home page.
-    * Justification: our app is intended for target users, Teaching Assistants, to be able to better manage the classes that they teach.
-Hence, there is a need for users to add the courses they teach into the app.
-    * Highlights: this enhancement affected the existing Model and Storage components.
-Implementation required clear understanding of the synergy between components and thus changes accordingly.

 * **New Feature**: EditCourse Command
-  * What it does: allows users to edit an existing course on the home page.
+  * What it does: allows users to edit the course name of an existing course on the home page.
-  * Justification: in the case where the user has a change in detail they wish to make to an existing course, this is the command to use.
+  * Justification: in the case where the user has a change in course name they wish to make to an existing course, this is the command to use.
   * Highlights: this enhancement had to be implemented carefully to align with the updated Model component of the app.

 * **New Feature**: DeleteCourse Command